Seniors Legal Rights

 Cashier’s Checks and Money Orders Are Not Always Secure!

 It has long been ingrained in us that cashier’s checks and money orders are more secure than other forms of payment, and that their funds are somehow guaranteed.
 This is not the case if the document is fake!
 A check is not worth the paper it’s printed on until the bank it was issued from releases the money.
 Federal rules require banks to make deposits “available” to consumers quickly, often the following business day.
 It takes considerably longer, however, for your financial institution to actually “collect” the funds.
 It may take a bank weeks to discover that the deposited check was fraudulent!
-The bottom line is that while the funds may be available in your account within days of your deposit, the check may take weeks to clear, or bounce.
+The bottom line is that while the funds may be available in your account within days of your deposit, the check may take weeks to clear, or it may bounce.
 Scam artists prey on those who mistakenly believe that once funds are designated “available” by their bank, the check is legitimate.
 Furthermore, once a victim wires funds onward from such a check, he or she may be liable to the bank for the amount wired.
-Typically the bank will not cover the loss, and will expect the victim to pay the difference.
+Typically the bank will not cover the loss and will expect the victim to pay the difference.

 Remember these tips to avoid fake check scams: